XinyueZ/nasaphoto-server/README.md

 # nasaphoto-server

-Give list of photo of APOD from NASA.
+Give list of photo of APOD from NASA before 1998(inc.).

 Example host on GAE: http://orbital-stage-648.appspot.com